launchdarkly/LaunchDarkly-Docs/src/content/topics/home/account-security/api-access-tokens.md

 If you delete a token, API calls made with that token will return `401 Unauthorized` status codes.
 <Callout intent="alert">
-  <Callout.Title>Rotate your tokens regularly</Callout.Title>
+  <CalloutTitle>Rotate your tokens regularly</CalloutTitle>
-   <Callout.Description>As a best practice, we recommend rotating your tokens regularly to prevent tokens from becoming outdated, such as when team members leave.
+   <CalloutDescription>As a best practice, we recommend rotating your tokens regularly to prevent tokens from becoming outdated, such as when team members leave.
 If you remove a team member from your account, their personal API access tokens become invalid.
-We recommend updating integrations to use new access tokens before removing team members.</Callout.Description>
+We recommend updating integrations to use new access tokens before removing team members.</CalloutDescription>
 </Callout>

 ## Restricting who can create and manage personal API access tokens